mondayrain/tomatenwecker/README.md

 - [x] Add page title to top of page
 - [x] Add created-by link
 - [x] Make site acceptably responsive for mobile
-- [x] Align past tasks list properly
 - [x] Button to bring back past tasks
-- [x] Update "Skip" to be "Next" and keep the timer running

 ### TODO
-- [ ] Refactor state callback changes into more discrete calls
-- [ ] Address state of timer when the last task is running but deleted
 - [ ] Add internationalization for DE
 - [ ] Add favicon
 - [ ] Add link to GitHub